Khoshkhah/NRTCalib/README.md

 # Calibration Software for City-Scale Microscopic Traffic Simulation

-This software leverages IoT data streams for near-real-time calibration of city-scale microscopic traffic simulation models.
-It provides a framework for adjusting simulation parameters based on real-time data, improving the accuracy and realism of traffic simulations.
+This tool is used for dynamic calibration for

 ## Installation

-To install and run the calibration software, follow these steps:
+To install and run the calibration tool, follow these steps:

 1. Clone the repository to your local machine: